Combat!: Lost Sheep, Lost Shepherd

 At

-league, a professional athlete mistakenly assigned to front-line duty and very
+a professional athlete mistakenly assigned to front-line duty and very shortly

-shortly offered a transfer to Special Services.
-In the interim he is called
+offered a transfer to Special Services.
+In the interim he is called upon to

-upon to pitch against L Company in a bet arranged by Kelly.
-A monumental shot
+pitch against L Company in a bet arranged by Kelly.
+A monumental shot pulls out

-pulls out from camouflage netting which serves for a backstop and up to show
+from camouflage netting that serves for a backstop and up to show it is hung

-that it is hung between two tank barrels.
-A practice session is broken up by a
+between two tank barrels.
+A practice session is broken up by a German bombing

-German bombing raid, all scatter for cover except the pitcher, who looks at the
+raid, all scatter for cover except the pitcher, who looks at the planes until

 the pitcher suddenly realizes his vulnerability.
 He’s spent years